Easy Access Services FAQs

 Arriving 20 minutes prior to the scheduled departure time is the minimum time according to our Terms & Conditions.
-Choosing to arrive earlier, for example 30 minutes before departure, would allow time for you to load and get settled before the other passenger’s board.
+Choosing to arrive earlier, for example 30 minutes before departure, will allow time for you to load and get settled before the other passengers board.

 - Who gets me off the coach if it breaks down or is involved in an incident?

-In the event of such an incident en-route, the Driver or others on the service will assist.
+In the event of such an incident, the driver or others on the service will assist.
 The lift can also be operated manually, should the need arise.

 - What happens if an ‘Easy Access’ coach does not arrive for the service I have booked on?